Important Covid-19 Update

 We are still offering standard consultations using Telehealth – either by phone call, or where necessary, video conferencing.
 If you are having a video conference, you will be sent a link which you can activate with your phone, IPad, Tablet or computer (if it has a camera and microphone).

 Patients are encouraged to book Telehealth appointments online via our HotDocs booking system.
 One of doctors will then call you back around the appointment time.
-Alternatively, please phone the practice and make an appointment over the phone as usual.

 We recognise that not all General Practice Services can be done via Telehealth.
 Sometimes after the doctor has consulted with you by phone, you may then be asked to come in to the clinic at a later time to diagnose and manage your illness more appropriately.